HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+Applying compression paints a very different picture.
+The median file size differences are negligible, and large fonts are much smaller when using `glyf` outlines!

 In other words, even if `CFF` starts out smaller, it compresses much less than `glyf`, so it all evens out in the end.
-In fact, for larger files, it appears using the `glyf` format produces smaller sizes.
+In fact—for larger files—it appears using the `glyf` format produces smaller sizes.

 ### Resource hints

 Resource hints are special instructions to the browser to load or render a resource before it normally would.
 Browsers normally only load web fonts when they know a font is used on the page.
 In order to know that, it needs to have parsed both the HTML and CSS.
-However, if you, as a web developer, _know_ that a font will be used, you can use resource hints to tell the browser to load fonts much earlier.
+However, if you, as a web developer, know that a font will be used, you can use resource hints to tell the browser to load fonts much earlier.

-There are several types of resource hints that are relevant to web fonts: `dns-prefetch`, `preconnect`, and `preload` (in order of the lowest to highest impact).
+There are several types of resource hints that are relevant to web fonts: `dns-prefetch`, `preconnect`, and `preload`—in order of the lowest to highest impact.
 Ideally you would like to preload your most important fonts, but depending on where they are hosted that may not always be possible.

-There hasn't been any large change in the use of `dns-prefetch` hints since 2020, but there has been a fairly significant increase in the use of `preload` (from 17% in 2020 to 20% in 2022) and `preconnect` (from 8% in 2020 to 15% in 2022).
-This is great!

 {{ figure_markup(
   image="fonts-resource-hints-usage.png",